zrwaite/HomeNode/README.md

 # Dreem Teem SE101 Project: Bootleg Smarthome
-*This is the Github Repo for my group's final project in SE101.*
+*This is the Github Repo for our group's final project in SE101.*
 *Zac Waite, George Shao, Stephen Gong, Hargun Mujral, Michael Dennisov*

 ---